AnicetNgrt/flore1/README.md

 ## <a name="tuto1"></a>1/ Displaying a static text sprite:
 ### 🧭 What we will do:
-![enter image description here](https://imgur.com/XVbCCmJ.png) This tutorial is about displaying a text sprite in a scene with color and defined (x, y) position.
+![enter image description here](https://imgur.com/XVbCCmJ.png) This tutorial is about displaying a text sprite in a scene with colors and defined (x, y) position.
 [-> I just want the code thanks.](#tuto1_code)

 ### 🎨 Creating a text sprite: